 - Stir the glaze together.
 Spread the mixture over the salmon.

-- Add the salmon filets to an air fryer basket lined with aluminum foil for easy clean up.
+- Add the salmon filets skin-side down to an air fryer basket lined with aluminum foil for easy clean up (you can coat with cooking spray for extra insurance if you like).

 - Air fry the salmon at 400 degrees F for 6 to 11 minutes cooking time.
 ENJOY!